 Retinal detachment

 Retinal detachment is when your retina (a light-sensitive layer of your eye) separates from the back of your eyeball.
 This can permanently affect your sight, so it’s important to seek expert advice straight away.
 Make an urgent appointment with an optician.
-If they aren’t available within 24 hours, look up where your nearest eye casualty is or go to the hospital accident and emergency department.
+If an optician isn’t available within 24 hours, find out where your nearest eye casualty is or go to the hospital accident and emergency department.

 About retinal detachment

 Your retina is a layer of light-sensitive tissue that lines the inside of the back of your eye.
 When light travels into your eye through your pupil, it's focused onto your retina.
 The cells of your retina send signals to your brain, which interprets them as the images you see.
-In the centre of your retina, there’s a small area called the macula, which is responsible for what you see right in front of you.
-The macula is important for things like reading.
+In the centre of your retina is a small area called the macula.
+This is responsible for what you see right in front of you and is important for activities such as reading.

 Types of retinal detachment